deepakisrani/React-Course/README.md

 2. components
 3. seasons
 4. pics
+5. videos
-5. songs
+6. songs
-6. blog
+7. blog
-7. streams
+8. streams
+9. translate

 The details of the purpose of each app can be found in their respective readme file.